Mico27/gbs-uiAltDisplayTextPlugin/README.md

 uiAltDisplayTextPlugin\engine\src\data\char_tileset_mapping.c

 You must load your "fonts" in VRAM tileset manualy before so that your mapping match the tiles you want to display.
+Alternatively you can just have the font part of the common tilset.
 (this event if from the plugin https://github.com/Mico27/gbs-loadTilesetExPlugin)
 ![image](https://github.com/user-attachments/assets/be804b62-c2a1-4c6b-970a-754cd5997386)